leiachung41/leiachung41.github.io/Cat_Clicker/README.md

 ## Description

 This project consists of 5 versions of cat clicker.
-It is a simple application that when you clicks a cat, counts the cat's clicks.
+It is a simple application that counts the cat's clicks when you clicks a cat.
 Also, It saves click counts and shows in the application.

 ## Features

   - The former 3 versions are I developed it from scratch.
-I used just simple javascript function to made.
+I used just simple JavaScript function to made.
   - Then latter 2 premium versions are I used MVO pattern to program.

 ## Built with